-A single raptor mortality, a red-tailed hawk (Buteo jamaicensis), was observed at the Conestogo Wind Energy Centre during 2013 post-construction mortality monitoring.
-Based on the information collected by NRSI during the monitoring period, the mortality rate was 0.1 raptors/turbine/year.
-This is below the MNRF threshold of 0.2 raptors/turbine/year.
+A single raptor mortality, a red-tailed hawk (Buteo jamaicensis), was observed at the Conestogo Wind Energy Centre in 2014.
+Based on the information collected by NRSI during the 2014 post-construction mortality monitoring period, the mortality rate was 0.1 raptors/turbine/year.
+In addition, a single incidental raptor mortality was brought to the attention of NRSI biologists during the 2014 monitoring period.
 At this time, the Bird Studies Canada Wind Energy Bird and Bat Monitoring Database Summary Findings do not calculate average raptor mortality, so there is no Ontario average raptor mortality rate available for comparison.